 In case of emergency, call 112.

-Health centres (vårdcentral) are generally your first port of call for problems that are neither urgent nor life-threatening.
+Healthcare centres (vårdcentral) are generally your first port of call for problems that are neither urgent nor life-threatening.
 They are staffed by general practitioners and nurses, and sometimes physical therapists, midwives, psychologists and dietitians.
 In addition, they often include prenatal and pediatric clinics.
 At health centres you can be examined or receive treatment for the majority of conditions.

-Once you have a Swedish personal identity number you can register at your local health centre.
+Once you have a Swedish personal identity number you can register at your local healthcare centre.
 From there, they can provide you with information on how to make an appointment.
 Most health centres are only open on weekdays between about 8am and 5pm.

 Here you will find a list and contact details for all health centres in West Sweden: 1177 – vårdcentral Västra Götaland.